Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 So we will see what happens.

-Uh we must create our separate system and keep people like him out.
+We must create our separate system and keep people like him out.

-Even though he says, Oh, you know, some institutions need to be torn down, he also owes his entire fake career to those institutions.
+Even though he says, oh, you know, some institutions need to be torn down, he also owes his entire fake career to those institutions.

-Uh they're so corrupt that they gave him a position in the first place.
+They're so corrupt that they gave him a position in the first place.

 Thank you very much.